 - HR/Personnel – these volunteers can help your organization evaluate and develop personnel, consult on hiring and firing best practices, and design board evaluation tools.

-We exist to serve artists—in fact, we have worked with over 1,500 artists and 300 arts nonprofits in the past five years!
 Even if you don’t see your need listed above or aren’t sure whether you qualify, email or give us a call.
 We are here to help.